WakiMak/trentent.github.io-forked/_posts/2016-04-05-citrix-provisioning-services-updating-vmware-tools-and-target-device-software-with-all-native-tools.md

                   <td>
                     <div dir="ltr">
-                      Select “Install the hardware that I manually select from a list (Advanced)” and click “Next”
+                      Select "Install the hardware that I manually select from a list (Advanced)" and click "Next"
                     </div>

                     <div dir="ltr">